ADR-010: Persistent ObjectStore — on-disk format

 - Look up the slot.

-The content block is left intact.
-This is not a secure erase — it is the microkernel equivalent of unlink(2).
-Secure erase is a separate operation (not part of Phase 4a); any future secure-erase path writes the content block with a pattern before zeroing the header.
+The data-region blocks become free per substrate accounting.
+This is not a secure erase; it is the microkernel equivalent of unlink(2).
+Secure erase is a separate operation; any future secure-erase path overwrites the data extents with a pattern before clearing the bitmap.

 Mount protocol